chips-blockchain/bet/README.md

 docker pull sg777/bet:gui_v1.1
 ```
 #### step2 :- Running the docker image
+**Note:** Since you sharing the host network with the docker please be make sure to stop chipsd and bet if any running in the host machine.
 ```
 docker run -it --name poker --net=host sg777/bet:gui_v1.1
 ```